 * Dollar/yen hits lowest level since early December

-* Dollar pares gains after weaker-than-expected new home sales
+* Dollar pares gains after weaker-than-expected new home

 * Recent selloff in EM FX supports demand for safe havens

 * Euro pops up after German IFO, then slips